-Cable Pull Through effectively targets the hamstring, gluteus muscles and the lower back.
+Cable Pull Through exercise effectively targets the hamstring, gluteus muscles and the lower back.

 The use of the cable creates constant tension on your hamstrings and lower back throughout the exercise.

-Cable Pull Through is best performed with a combination of light weights and high reps and can develop strength in the lower back and hamstrings.
+Cable Pull Throughs are best performed with a combination of light weights and high reps and can develop strength in the lower back and hamstrings.